CodyNicholson/Frontend_Web_Development_Notes/JavaScript/AngularJS/README.md

 # AngularJS
-Course work from the AngularJS class I took on codecademy.com
+This directory contains all of my course work and notes from the AngularJS class I took on codecademy.com